Solution Theory, Variational Formulations, and Functional A Posteriori Error Estimates for General First Order Systems with Applications to Electro-Magneto-Statics and More: Applications

 for mixed tangential and normal boundary conditions for some differential form $E$.
-Moreover, problems in linear elasticity, Stokes equations, biharmonic theory, $\rot\rot\rot\rot$-operators, \dots fit into our general framework.
-Note that all these problems feature the underlying complexes \eqref{seqAl}-\eqref{seqAls}, such as
+Moreover, problems in linear elasticity, Stokes equations, biharmonic theory, general relativity, $\rot\rot\rot\rot$-operators, to mention just a few examples, fit into our general framework.
+Note that all these problems feature the underlying complexes \eqref{seqAl}-\eqref{seqAls}.
+More precisely, let $\om\subset\rt$ or $\om\subset\rN$, $N\geq2$, be a bounded weak Lipschitz domain with weak Lipschitz interface, and, for simplicity, let us just present homogeneous material parameters with $\eps=\id$, $\mu=\id$ and skip the cohomology projector $\pi$.
+Then we have the following complexes and linear systems: \begin{itemize} \item electro-magnetics (as already extensively discussed before)